google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 The warranty – Generally, budget electronics do not come with a warranty, but the 1022D comes with a 2-year warranty against manufacturing faults from Etekcity.

-The battery life – The combination of that chunky 9-volt battery and an auto-off function means you won’t have to worry about your infrared thermometer during a cookout or competition.
+The battery life – The combination of that chunky 9-volt battery and an auto-off function means you won’twon’t to worry about your infrared thermometer during a cookout or competition.

-The size – It’s only a mild complaint, but the Etekcity 1022D is a fair bit larger and chunkier than the other digital infrared thermometers on our list.
+The size is a mild complaint, but the Etekcity 1022D is a bit larger and chunkier than our list’list’sr digital infrared thermometers.

-If you’re space-conscious or looking to put together an on-the-road BBQ competition kit, you might want to invest in one of the more compact models.
+If you’ryou’ree-conscious or looking to assemble an on-the-road BBQ competition kit, you might want to invest in one of the more compact models.

 5. Another Great Cheap Option – Etekcity Lasergrip 800 Digital Laser Infrared Thermometer Gun